dangngoctuan/nhk_assignment/README.md

 ## For seed data
 - init car properties
-- use constant variable and call method of instance object for build data
+- use constant variable and class method in Car class for build data

-NOTE: I create a nhk_assignment file for running both rspec and code